What is cloud computing?

 Cloud computing has completely changed the business technology landscape over the last two decades.
 One might even say that cloud computing has altered the very nature of how businesses operate.

-“There are different kinds of cloud computing,” says Bit-Wizards' Managed IT Services Team Manager, Brian Schlechter.
+“There are different kinds of cloud computing,” says Brian Schlechter, Managed IT Services Technical Team Manager at Bit-Wizards.
 “In general, your processes and your software are running on someone else’s hardware, and you’re just renting from them as opposed to purchasing it yourself.”

 The benefits of cloud computing

-Schlechter says a major highlight that cloud computing offers to businesses is the ability to scale more easily.
+A major highlight that Schlechter says cloud computing offers to businesses is the ability to scale more easily.

 For older companies, Schlechter says the biggest benefit of cloud computing is redundancy.

-“Microsoft spends billions of dollars a year on security,” says Schlechter.
+“Microsoft spends billions of dollars a year on security,” he says.
 “As a small company, you’re never going to spend that kind of money.
-But when you get cloud services through Microsoft, you’re covered by many of their policies that help protect you.”
+But when you get cloud services through Microsoft, you’re covered by many of their policies, which help protect you.”